kamrik/IntroText/labs/lab_07_JSON.md

 CSV stands for
 [Comma-separated values](https://en.wikipedia.org/wiki/Comma-separated_values),
 which is a common format for storing table-like data.
-GitHub renders the CSV files as a table, but you can see the raw text content by clicking either the `Code` or the `Raw` buttons above the file.
+GitHub renders CSV files as a tables, but you can see the raw text content by clicking either the `Code` or the `Raw` buttons above the file.

-- `N/A` stands for Not Applicable—in this case, because the tennis player has no team.
+- `N/A` stands for Not Applicable—in this case, because this tennis player has no team.
 What data type would be appropriate in JSON/YAML to represent this?
 - How many **columns** and **rows** are there in this file?
 How can the CSV format be mapped to JSON and YAML?

 ---